 - Easter is celebrated at the end of Lent, the last day of the Holy Week.

 - During Lent, the consumption of animal products, including eggs, is not allowed.
 The unconsumed egg becomes so many due to the lent.
-So, by the end of the holly week, hens usually had laid a lot, so at Easter, there is a lot of eggs to color and share in the celebration.
+So, by the end of the holy week, hens usually had laid a lot, so at Easter, there are a lot of eggs to color and share in the celebration.